sjunek/matVis/README.md

                                                     the values of the fields are four element vectors [x0, y0, width, height], in case there are nMat data sets, the values are matrices of size nMat x 4.
                                                     WARNING: gui Position includs TooltipDisplay!!!
+        'debug'                 Set to 1, 2, ... to enable matVis debug mode, Default is FALSE.

 ### Output Argument (optional)
      Structure containing the following fields: